 The Smoke-Free Ontario Act

-The Smoke-Free Ontario (SFOA) came into force on May 31, 2006 and has since had many updates.
-The Act is intended to protect Ontarians from the harms of second-hand smoke and vapour and to keep tobacco and e-cigarette products out of the hands of youth.
+The Smoke-Free Ontario (SFOA), 2017 came into effect on October 17, 2018.
+The Act is intended to protect Ontarians from the harms of second-hand tobacco and cannabis smoke and vapour.
+It also keeps tobacco and e-cigarette products out of the hands of youth.

-The SFOA prohibits the smoking of tobacco in the following places:
+The SFOA prohibits the smoking of tobacco and cannabis, as well as vaping, in the following places:

 - Enclosed public places and workplaces, including workplace vehicles

-- Within 20 metres of playgrounds and sporting and spectator areas
+- On and within 20 metres of playgrounds and sporting and spectator areas

 - All hospital property (indoors and outdoors)